Arts Integration and Learning, Undergraduate Certificate (Peck School of the Arts, Department of Art and Design)

 Overview

-The undergraduate certificate in arts integration and learning leverages the expertise of the art education program within the Department of Art & Design while also offering you many opportunities to take courses in dance, film, music and theatre.
-Your certificate culminates in a capstone course, which takes the form of a workshop in art education or curriculum and instruction.
+The Arts Integration & Learning undergraduate certificate builds on the strengths of our Art Education program while inviting you to engage coursework across dance, film, music, and theatre.
+Designed as an addition to an education degree, your certificate culminates in a capstone course, which takes the form of a workshop in art education or curriculum and instruction.

-Through guidance from experienced educators, you’ll learn the art and craft of writing and teaching curriculum that connects socially engaged contemporary art and visual culture with the lives, memories, identities and communities of students in a range of school settings.
+Guided by experienced educators, you’ll develop the skills to design and teach curriculum that connects socially engaged contemporary art and visual culture to students’ lives, identities, and communities in a diverse range of school settings.

 Faculty and Staff